 Tight buns, braids, and carefully knotted high ponytails make a woman look pretty.
 Such hairstyles are the apt choice for those who want to give equal weightage to convenience and looks.
 The hair is tightly tucked in and is convenient for women who are always on-the-go.
 However, such hairstyles can ‘pull’ hair over time and lead to traction alopecia.

-Here, we further discuss traction alopecia and its exact causal factors.
+Here, we further discuss traction alopecia and its factors.
 We will also discuss the possible treatment options available.
 Keep reading.

 Table Of Contents